CLOSE

 TAICHUNG CITY CULTURAL CENTER

 A thick shroud drapes over two totemic figures, leaving inhabitable gaps between and creating a shaded public square below.
-One figure-- the museum-- presses up into the shroud while the other-- the library-- presses down into it.
+One figure - the museum - presses up into the shroud while the other - the library - presses down into it.
 The three objects do not unify, but rather remain in tension as independent, specific things.
 The gaps between them become space for circulation and daylighting.

 Inhabiting the Third Object